 I also worked part-time at a now-defunct corner bookstore in Flagstaff, Arizona called McGaugh's.
 The resulting contact with authors and writers sparked an interest in getting my own work published.
 I began freelance writing as a hobby.
 When I moved back East where my family is from.
 I kept writing.
 I made it a career.
 I fell in love and started a family.
 Kept writing.

-I live on the banks of the Winooski River in the shadow of the Green Mountains with my wife, two kids, two dogs, a cat, and three chickens.
+I live on the banks of the Winooski River in the shadow of the Green Mountains with my wife, two kids, two dogs, a cat, and five chickens.
 I manage the season-long Stowebuster program for the Stowe Ski & Ride School.
 And I'm a full-time freelance writer who has published hundreds of articles in local, regional, and national magazines.
-It's a privilege to ski and write for a living and to hike, run, and explore on the side.
+It's a privilege to ski and write for a living and to ski, hike, run, and explore on the side.
 And it's a joy and adventure growing up a second time with my young family.
 Welcome to my website, blog, and world.

 Link Under Construction